St. Stephan's Cathedral, Passau

 How long should I spend visiting?

-A visit typically takes about 1.5 to 2 hours, allowing time to explore the interior and attend any services or concerts.
+A visit typically lasts about one to two hours, allowing ample time to explore the interior and appreciate the details of the architecture.

 Is photography allowed?